Alimony Lawyers in Somerset County, NJ

 - Reimbursement alimony: Repayment to the spouse who helped to pay for the other spouse’s education during the marriage

 - Pendente lite alimony: Temporary spousal support that is issued only during the divorce process

 New Jersey courts are responsible for issuing spousal support orders that are reasonable and just.
-There are no specific calculation guidelines that judges must follow.
+There are no specific guidelines that judges must follow to calculate alimony in NJ.
 Instead, they are required to determine a proper payment after considering several factors.

 - The actual need and ability of the parties to pay;

 - The duration of the marriage or civil union;